zinnnn37/4Inner2/04_net_practice/README.md

 # **Net Practice**

-_This project is a general practical exercise to let you discover networking._
+_This project is a general practical exercise to let you discover networking_